 4: Alpina Startimer Automatic

-While some of Alpina’s offerings go over our price limit, they have an assortment in the Startimer Automatic line that comes in at under $1,000.
+While some of the offerings from Alpina go over our price limit, they have an assortment in the Startimer Automatic line that comes in at under $1,000.
 They have over a century of experience making timepieces for the aviation sector.
 With a case that is large, enjoy the bulk of a true aviator’s trusted companion that has Swiss quartz AL-525 automatic movement and traditional dial finishing that is as elegant as it is timeless.

 5: Damasko DS30